th-in-gs/THObserversAndBinders/ReadMe.md

 --- Okay, I'll admit there is a little bit of monkeying with analysis of selectors and casting of blocks in `THObserver`'s implementation, but it's nicely encapsulated, and the code is reasonably straightforward.

 On top of that, it seemed like it would be pretty easy to write a straightforward binding mechanism with a similar API, so I did.
 The THBinder object represents a binding, and is easy to construct and manage (see the [binding] examples).
 You can optionally supply an NSValueTransformer or a block to run the value through.
 Lifetime is managed simiarly to THObserver - it'll stop binding when it's released, and theres also a '-stopBinding' method.

+## How to use it

+I've packaged this as a static library, you should be able to use it as detailed [here](http://www.blog.montgomerie.net/easy-xcode-static-library-subprojects-and-submodules).
+It's only a few files though, so it you just copied and pasted them into your project I wouldn't tell anyone.

 ## Examples